a-yh-chew/team-task-manager/README.md

   - Exiting the program
 ## Contributing

-If you find a bug, have ideas for new features, other improvements, or require more clarity on the project please submit an [issue](https://github.com/a-yh-chew/team-task-manager/issues).
+If you find a bug, have ideas for new features, other improvements, or require more clarity on this project please submit an [issue](https://github.com/a-yh-chew/team-task-manager/issues).